Silicene and Germanene as prospective playgrounds for Room Temperature Superconductivity: Introduction

-Currently prevalent view is that neutral silicene is a Dirac Metal, a semi-metal qualitatively similar to graphene \cite{slcnReview}.
-Purpose of the present paper is to offer a different view point that neutral silicene is a Mott insulator.
-If proved correct, our provocative proposal will make silicene different from semi metallic graphene in a fundamental fashion and open new avenues for physics and new technology, arising from strong electron correlations.
 It is well appreciated now, thanks to the path breaking discovery of high Tc superconducting cuprates by Bednorz and Muller \cite{BednorzMuller} and subsequent resonating valence bond theory by Anderson and collaborators \cite{PWAScience,BZA,BAGauge,GBIran,WenBook}, that Mott insulators and strong electron correlations are seats of a variety of rich physics and phenomena.
 In addition to superconductivity it includes, quantum spin liquids, emergent fermions with Fermi surfaces, gauge fields, quantum order, topological order and so on.
 Further, inspired by certain recent theoretical development \cite{muramatsuQSL} there is a debate and search for quantum spin liquids in honeycomb lattice Hubbard model \cite{sorellaTosatti,sorellaQSL,hassanQSL}.
-We believe that silicene and germanene will fit well into the discussion as real candidate materials, albeit with some additional novel features.
+We believe that silicene and germanene will fit well into the discussion as real candidate materials, albeit with added novel features.

-Several ab-initio calculations\cite{slcnPrediction1,slcnPrediction2,slcnPrediction3}, many body theory \cite{KatznelsonSlcn} and quantum chemical calculations-insights \cite{Sheka1,Sheka2,March1,March2,Hoffman,Ayan} are available for silicene.
+Several ab-initio calculations\cite{slcnPrediction1,slcnPrediction2,slcnPrediction3}, many body theory \cite{KatznelsonSlcn}, quantum chemical calculations and insights \cite{Sheka1,Sheka2,March1,March2,Hoffman,Ayan} are available for silicene.
 Interestingly there is a differing view, which has not been well appreciated.
-Existing solid state many-body calculations predict stable free standing puckered silicene that is a semi-metal similar to graphene.
+Existing solid state manybody calculations predict stable free standing semi metallic silicene that is a similar to graphene.
 However, quantum chemical methods and insights doubt existence of a stable free standing silicene \cite{Sheka1,Sheka2,Hoffman} because of radicalization/reactivity and reduced aromaticity, arising from a weakened p-$\pi$ bond.

-It is clear that theory of silicene is challenging and less understood compared to graphene, because of a growing importance of electron electron interaction and a soft c-axis displacement (puckering) degree of freedom, arising from possibility of sp$^3$ mixing.
-To make progress, known phenomenology and various insights need to be used.
-Our model and theory is aimed to initiate new discussions, theoretical and experimental studies.
+It is clear that theory of silicene is challenging and less understood compared to graphene, because of a growing importance of electron electron interaction and a soft c-axis displacement (puckering) degree of freedom, arising from an easy sp$^3$ mixing.
+Our model and theory is aimed to initiate new discussion, theoretical and experimental studies.